webervin/object_space_diff/README.md

 use as module method:
 ObjectSpaceDiff.puts_changes(target=$stdout)
 or

-include ObjectSpaceDiff in your code and use instance method as needed.
+include ObjectSpaceDiff in your code and use instance methods as needed.

+ * if $DEBUG is set then also internal variables are included in output.
+ * if $DEBUG is not set then also block output value is not included in output.

 ## Contributing